keugnu/vtrace/README.md

 # VTrace

-VTrace is a traceroute visualizer
+VTrace is a visualization of traceroute.